afrase/kodiswift/docs/item.rst

 The ListItem
 ============

-xbmcswift2 prefers to represent XBMC list items as plain python dictionaries as much as possible.
-Views return lists of dictionaries, where each dict represents an XBMC listitem.
-The list of valid keys in an item dict can always be validated by reviewing the available arguments to :meth:`xbmcswift2.ListItem.from_dict`.
+kodiswift prefers to represent Kodi list items as plain python dictionaries as much as possible.
+Views return lists of dictionaries, where each dict represents an Kodi listitem.
+The list of valid keys in an item dict can always be validated by reviewing the available arguments to :meth:`kodiswift.ListItem.from_dict`.
 However, we'll go into more detail here.

 Valid keys in an item dict are: